-In the government-wide financial statements, and proprietary fund types within the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
+In the government-wide financial statements, and proprietary fund types within the fund financial statements, long-term long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities. proprietary fund type statement of net position.
 Debt issuance costs are expensed during the year they are incurred in accordance year they are incurred in accordance with GASB Statement No. 65.